List of tourist attractions in Kozhikode: Kozhikode Beach

-Kozhikode Beach is the most popular retreat for locals.
-Uddanda, a Sanskrit poet in Zamorin's court, wrote in his Kokila Sandeśa: "The ocean, the father of the goddess of riches [Indira is a synonym of Lakshmi] seeing that his daughter has settled down in Kukkatakroda [Sanskrit for Kozhikode], is embracing the place, presenting it with a shipful of jewels".
-Several national leaders like Mahatma Gandhi, Khan Abdul Ghaffar Khan, Indira Gandhi and Krishna Menon have delivered addresses here.
-The 'Beach Road' was renamed Gandhi Road from Evan's Road after Mahatma Gandhi's visit in January 1934.
-Two dilapidated piers can be seen extending into the sea.
-The 'Iron Screw-pile' pier to the north was built in 1871, 400 ft with a 'T' end.
-Numerous cranes on these piers once loaded spices and other goods destined to foreign ports.
+Kozhikode Beach is a highly popular retreat for locals.
+The beach has historical significance; Uddanda, a Sanskrit poet in the Zamorin's court, highlighted its prominence in his Kokila Sandeśa, writing that the ocean, "seeing that his daughter [goddess of riches] has settled down in Kukkatakroda [Kozhikode], is embracing the place, presenting it with a shipful of jewels".
+In modern history, the beach served as a prominent venue for political rallies, where national leaders such as Mahatma Gandhi, Khan Abdul Ghaffar Khan, Indira Gandhi and Krishna Menon delivered addresses.
+Following Mahatma Gandhi's visit in January 1934, "Beach Road" - originally known as Evan's Road - was renamed "Gandhi Road".
+Today, two dilapidated piers extend into the sea, recalling the area's maritime history.
+Built in 1871, the northern 'Iron Screw-pile' pier was 400 ft and featured a 'T'-shaped end.
+Numerous cranes on these piers once loaded spices and other goods destined for foreign ports.

 Vallyaangadi (big bazaar)

-Vallyaangadi is a centuries-old market still functioning as one of the main commercial centres of the city.
-Merchants and accountants still use a unique system of finger-code language as noted by Ma Huang of Zheng He's fleet in 1403.
-Legend has it that the first secretary of the Zamorin, Mangat Achan, after a long penance had the goddess of wealth Lakshmi appear before him.
-He then made her promise to wait until he returned but went home and committed suicide.
-Unable to break her promise, Lakshmi stayed permanently in Veliyangadi.
+Vallyaangadi is a centuries-old market that continues to serve as one of the city's primary commercial centers.
+Merchants and accountants there still use a unique finger-code system for trading – a practice first documented by Ma Huan of Zheng He's fleet in 1403.
+According to local legend, the market's prosperity dates back to Mangat Achan, the chief secretary of the Zamorin, who manifested the goddess of wealth, Lakshmi, through long penance.
+He secured a promise to wait for his return, but he then went home and committed suicide to ensure she would never leave.
+Bound by her oath, Lakshmi remained permanently in Vallyaangadi, blessing the market with enduring prosperity.